kdleonard93/Black-Nerds-Journey-Blog/clqxq7x8j000l09jmelpo9t3w.md

 1. **Frontend**: After exploring various options, I've landed on SvelteKit with TypeScript and Vite.
 Their modern architecture and fast rendering capabilities promise a seamless user experience.

-2. **Backend**: I chose Python with Django over Flask for its flexibility and simplicity – crucial for potential future customizations.
+2. **Backend**: I chose Python with Django over Flask for its flexibility and simplicity – crucial for future customizations.

 3. **Database**: CockroachDB won over Fauna for its strong consistency, transactional data integrity, and rich documentation for newcomers.